archid-protocol/archid-docs/docs/contracts/resolution.md

 :::info Format Rules

 When querying `ResolveRecord` there several rules that must be followed.
-These rules also define what is a valid domain name in the ArchID domain system.
+These rules also define the format of what is a valid domain name in the ArchID domain system.

 1. `name` must end with `.arch`
 2. `name` must not contain invalid domain characters; acceptable characters are: `a-z` (alphabetic), `0-9`(numeric), `.` (periods), `_` (underscores) and `-` (hyphens)